andrewdavidmackenzie/pigg/README.md

 ## Project Structure
 ### PIGGUI ("Piggy")
 A binary that shows a GUI using Iced.
-On Raspberry pi it will include GPIO 8via rrpal).
+On Raspberry pi it will include GPIO 8via rppal).
 On macOS and linux it will just have the UI, without GPIO.

 ### PIGLET ("Piglet)